-The CIL allows local authorities in England and Wales to raise funds from developers undertaking new building projects in their area.
+The Community Infrastructure Levy allows local authorities in England and Wales to raise funds from developers undertaking new building projects in their area.
 The money can be used to fund a wide range of infrastructure that is needed as a result of development.

-Authorities set out their CIL rates, expressed in pounds (£) per square metre, for different types of development in the district in a charging schedule.
-For more information on CIL please see the council's CIL page.
+Authorities set out their Community Infrastructure Levy rates, expressed in pounds (£) per square metre, for different types of development in the district in a charging schedule.
+For more information please visit the Community Infrastructure Levy page.

 Supplementary Planning documents (SPD):

 SPDs provide additional information about how policies contained within Development Plan documents (DPDs), can be taken forward.
 SPDs do not have to undergo independent examination, but the council must consult on the content of any SPD before it can be adopted and used as a material consideration in the determination of a planning application.

 - Draft Harrogate Town Centre and Masterplan